 Signs of a growth spurt

 Believe it or not, everything you’re experiencing is likely perfectly normal.
-Your baby is likely going through her first growth spurt.
+What may seem like symptoms of your milk drying up is probably your baby going through her first growth spurt.

 During a growth spurt, your baby will eat much more often than usual.
 She’ll likely be more fussy and not sleep as well.